 (In the start photo, I needed to have the left elbow at 90 degrees and the wrist more neutral.)

-Being in that position with the arm out to the side (0 degrees of flexion) and the arm at 90 degrees out to the body (abduction), puts a lot of stress on the shoulder, ends up grinding up the shoulder, and increases the risk of a shoulder injury.
+Being in that position with the arm out to the side (0 degrees of flexion) and the arm at 90 degrees out to the body (abduction) puts a lot of stress on the shoulder, grinding up the shoulder, and increases the risk of a shoulder injury.

 Correcting the Shoulder Press

-What you can do to decrease the risk of injury is bring that elbow and the arm a little bit in, to about 30 degrees of horizontal adduction and then press up and come back down.
-That helps in decreasing the stress on the shoulder and the risk of injury.
+To decrease the risk of injury, you can bring that elbow and the arm a little bit to about 30 degrees of horizontal adduction and then press up and come back down.
+That helps decrease shoulder stress and the risk of injury.

 Wrong Dumbbell Press

-Bringing that elbow out to the side and having that arm at 90 degrees to the body (0 degrees of flexion and 90 degrees of abduction).
-Once again that ends up putting a lot of stress on that shoulder, loading up the rotator cuff, and grinding out that shoulder.
+It is bringing that elbow to the side and having that arm at 90 degrees to the body (0 degrees of flexion and 90 degrees of abduction).
+Once again, that puts a lot of stress on that shoulder, loading up the rotator cuff, and grinding out that shoulder.

 Correcting the Dumbbell Press

-What you can do in order to turn it from an injury creating exercise to an injury preventing exercise is to bring that elbow down to about 45 degrees to the body.
-That is still working the chest but it ends up putting the shoulder in a better position.
+What you can do to turn it from an injury-creating exercise to an injury-preventing exercise is to bring that elbow down to about 45 degrees to the body.
+That is still working the chest, but it ends up putting the shoulder in a better position.

 Wrong way of picking up the Dumbbell

-The third common mistake is what I oftentimes see in the gym is just how people pick up the dumbbells off the floor or out of the rack.
+The third common mistake I often see in the gym is how people pick up the dumbbells off the floor or out of the rack.

-We oftentimes hear where people end up picking up something light off the floor, like their socks, and they end up throwing out their back.
+We often hear where people pick up something light off the floor, like their socks, and throw it out their back.